CurleySamuel/Thesis/README.md

 # The Models

-In the Methods section we'll talk about a variety of models and algorithms used to form our estimation pipelines.
+In the Methods section we talk about a variety of models and algorithms used to form our estimation pipelines.
 While this paper does expect some level of statistical knowledge; it doesn't make the leap that the reader is familiar with the intricacies of various regression models.
-As such I wanted to include a brief section dedicated to a quick overview of the models and algorithms that we'll be seeing later.
+As such I wanted to include a brief section dedicated to a quick overview of the models and algorithms that we'll see.

 ## Regression

-#### Random Forests
+- #### Random Forests

+ A random forest is a meta-estimator formed by an ensemble of decision trees each fitted over different subsamples of the dataset.
+The output value is then the mean of each decision tree's output values.
+Random forests are versatile and often the goto model when facing a new problem as they can help uncover the relative importance of features.

-#### Extremely Randomized Forests
+- #### Extremely Randomized Forests

+ Functionally equivalent with random forests but introduce more randomness when selecting a subset of features.
+This tends to reduce the variance of the model in exchange for a slight increase in bias.

-#### Gradient Tree Boosting
+- #### Gradient Tree Boosting

+ Another ensemble method, gradient boosted regression trees form ensembles of weaker decision learners that improve on their predecessor's estimate by chaining a new tree on the error of the last tree.

-#### Least Angle
+- #### Least Angle

+ Least angle regression is a linear regression algorithm typically used when overfitting is a concern or when analyzing a sparse matrix.

 ## Clustering

-#### MeanShift
+- #### MeanShift

+ Mean shift by itself is a technique for locating maximas in a density function.
+Mean shift clustering works by assuming that the input data is a sampling from an underlying density function.
+It then uses mean shift appropriately to uncover modes in the feature space (clusters of similar values).

 ## Matrix Decomposition

-#### Truncated Singular Value Decomposition
+- #### Truncated Singular Value Decomposition

+ Matrix decomposition algorithm used to reduce the dimensionality of an input matrix.
+In the context that we're using it (word frequency matrices) it's actually called latent semantic analysis.

 ## Feature Extraction

-#### tf-idf
+- #### tf-idf

+ Term frequency inverse document frequency.
+This term frequency transformation will reweight the term frequency of a blob by the inverse of the commonality of the term across all blobs.
+That is, it'll scale down the reported frequencies of common words and scale up the frequencies of unique words.
+This is a common technique to reflect word importance and help summarize text.